 Right before I began researching non-stick chemicals in 2007, two of the most widely used versions of the non-stick Perfluorinated Chemicals— Teflon and Scotchguard— were phased out due to their causing cancer and reproductive harm.
 Sadly, they were quickly replaced with hundreds of similar (though mostly untested) perfluorinated chemicals that share many of the same qualities as Teflon and Scotchguard!
 They don't break down in the environment, so they also contaminate drinking water, and are released into the air when heated or burned.
 Just best to completely avoid non stick cookware, bake-ware, and other non-stick items like fast food wrappers and popcorn bags.

 The all-around best kitchen tool materials would have to be glass or enameled cast iron, as these are so non-reactive.
 They don't readily leach into your food.
 Then stainless steel.
-Stainless can be reactive and *can* leach out its alloys like nickel, but you get what you pay for, so you want to buy high-end stainless.

-These are my top tools, but they don't include all the little things in my kitchen, which are important to be toxin-free too!
-I love my wooden spoons, stainless whisks, glass measuring cups, hand mixer and stand mixer, glass and stainless mixing bowls, and so on!

-*The photos are links!*

-All-Clad Stainless Steel Frying Pan: This is for jobs that the cast iron can't do, like perfect fried eggs (cast iron can leave a little black iron on the eggs) or other light-colored foods.
-I typically use this daily, as well as a stainless/copper-core one from Williams-Sonoma.
-I have no issues with food sticking almost ever, as long as I use plenty of butter or coconut oil, and heat it well before adding food.

-Clean copy | Right before I began researching non-stick chemicals in 2007, two of the most widely used versions of the non-stick Perfluorinated Chemicals— Teflon and Scotchguard— were phased out due to their causing cancer and reproductive harm.
-Sadly, they were quickly replaced with hundreds of similar (though mostly untested) perfluorinated chemicals that share many of the same qualities as Teflon and Scotchguard!
-They don't break down in the environment, so they also contaminate drinking water, and are released into the air when heated or burned.
-Just best to completely avoid non stick cookware, bake-ware, and other non-stick items like fast food wrappers and popcorn bags.

-The all-around best kitchen tool materials would have to be glass or enameled cast iron, as these are so non-reactive.
-They don't readily leach into your food.
-Then stainless steel.
 Stainless can be reactive and *can* leach out its alloys like nickel and chromium, but you get what you pay for, so you want to buy high-end stainless.

 These are my top tools, but they don't include all the little things in my kitchen, which are important to be toxin-free too!
 I love my wooden spoons, stainless whisks, glass measuring cups, hand mixer and stand mixer, glass and stainless mixing bowls, and so on!

 *The photos are links!*

 All-Clad Stainless Steel Frying Pan: This is for jobs that the cast iron can't do, like perfect fried eggs (cast iron can leave a little black iron on the eggs) or other light-colored foods.
 I typically use this daily, as well as a stainless/copper-core one from Williams-Sonoma.
 I have no issues with food sticking almost ever, as long as I use plenty of butter or coconut oil, and heat it well before adding food.